alexmitchell92/SML209/southamerica.md

 <p>
   <i>
-    As you may well already be aware, South America is not a single country.
+    As I'm sure you're well aware, South America is not a single country.
 Rather, it is comprised of 12 countries that mainly speak either Spanish or Portuguese (Brazil).
 Therefore this page will try to address South America as a whole, rather than just a single country like page dedicated to Spain.

+    Please see the below slides for interesting and fun facts about South America!
   </i>
   </p>